Open Access Policy

 AI in Peer-Review

-Therefore, European Review for Medical and Pharmacological Sciences asks reviewers to limit the use of AI tools only for language editing.
-We ask reviewers to transparently declare the use of such tools in their review report.
+Therefore, European Review for Medical and Pharmacological Sciences asks reviewers and Editors to limit the use of AI tools only for language editing.
+Additionally, we ask reviewers to transparently declare the use of such tools in their review report.

 Authorship